itsbriany/r0kit.github.io/_posts/2020-10-27-ee-fusion-level-04.md

 ## Summary

 Fusion Level 04 was a tough challenge from exploit excercises that required the pwner to implement a timing attack and defeat modern countermeasures implemented by the compiler (stack canary, PIE, and non-executable stack) and operating system (ASLR).
-This was the most realistic binary exploitation challenge I have done yet which proves that in certain applications, buffer overflows are still exploitable today.
+This was the most realistic binary exploitation challenge I have done yet which proves that in certain circumstances, buffer overflows are still exploitable today.
 You can read more on the challenge [here](http://exploit-exercises.lains.space/fusion/level04/).

 ## Analyze the Countermeasures